Skip to main content

 • compliance.

-Working with children check reforms are progressing under Measure 3 of the First National Action Plan of the National Strategy to Prevent and Respond to Child Sexual Abuse 2021-2030, to enhance national arrangements for sharing child safety and wellbeing information.
+Working with children check reform is progressing under Measure 3 of the First National Action Plan of the National Strategy to Prevent and Respond to Child Sexual Abuse 2021-2030, to enhance national arrangements for sharing child safety and wellbeing information.

 This work supports building a culture in which people working with children are supported to share information to identify, prevent and respond to child maltreatment, and are adequately assessed on their suitability to work with children.

-• Commonwealth, state and territory government agencies are working together through the National Strategy's Information Sharing Working Group (ISWG) to explore options for strengthening child safety and wellbeing information sharing arrangements and to improve national consistency of working with children checks
+Commonwealth, state and territory government agencies are working together through the National Strategy’s Information Sharing Working Group to explore options for strengthening child safety and wellbeing information sharing arrangements and to improve national consistency of working with children checks.

 Components